yihong1120/YOLOv8-License-Plate-Insights/README.md

     pip install -r requirements.txt
     ```

-5. Install Tesseract-OCR.
-Please refer to the Tesseract documentation for installation instructions on your operating system.

-6. Install PyTesseract using pip:
+5. Install PyTesseract using pip:

     ```sh
     pip install pytesseract
     ```

-7. Make sure to add the path to the Tesseract executable to your system's PATH, or set it in your Python scripts:
+6. Make sure to add the path to the Tesseract executable to your system's PATH, or set it in your Python scripts:

     ```python
     pytesseract.pytesseract.tesseract_cmd = r'path_to_your_tesseract_executable'